Cross-check (chess)

-In chess, a cross-check is a tactic in which a check is played in response to a check, especially when the original check is blocked by a piece that itself either delivers check or reveals a discovered check from another piece.
+In chess, a cross-check (or counter-check) is a tactic in which a check is played in response to a check, especially when the original check is blocked by a piece that itself either delivers check or reveals a discovered check from another piece.
 Sometimes the term is extended to cover cases in which the king moves out of check and reveals a discovered check from another piece (this is also known as a royal check); it does not generally apply to cases where the original checking piece is captured.

 The cross-check is an essential tactic in winning some endgames such as those with two queens versus one, or a queen and pawn versus a queen.
 In these cases, the defense usually tries for a perpetual check and sometimes the stronger side can stop it only by a cross-check.

 Examples

 A cross-check occurs from time to time in games.
 It is an essential tactic in winning endgames such as two queens versus one queen, or queen and pawn versus queen, where it is used to stop a series of checks from the opponent and force the exchange of queens.
 It is also used in some chess problems.